MrB1sw4s/30-day-of-pi/Day 2 : Unboxing.md

 <img src="/misc/pi.png">

-we have taken a raspberry pi 4 for an example and here are the main components
+we have taken a raspberry pi 4 for an example and <h3>here are the main components-</h3>
 A: GPIO Pins

 B: Wireless Card